secretstartups/handbook/content/handbook/security/security-assurance/security-risk/storm-program/_index.md

 ### Top 5 Risks

-Security's Top 5 Risks are established during annual risk assessment activities and are reported upon quarterly (as resources allow).
-These Top 5 Risks are leveraged by Security Leadership to conduct short and long term strategic planning.
+The Security Division's "Top 5 Risks" are established during annual risk assessment activities and are reported upon quarterly as resources allow.
+Security Leadership leverages these Top 5 Risks when conducting short and long-term strategic planning activities.

-#### Long Term Treatment Planning
+#### Long-Term Risk Treatment Planning

-Executive Risk Owners are responsible for ensuring that long term treatment plans are established for each of the Top 5 Risks.
-The Security Risk Team is responsible for coordinating long term treatment planning with the Executive Risk Owner and the associated Risk Owner(s).
+Executive Risk Owners are accountable for ensuring that long-term treatment plans are established and executed for each of the Top 5 Risks.
+The Security Risk Team is responsible for coordinating long-term treatment planning with the Executive Risk Owner and the associated Risk Owner(s).
 The following template is leveraged during planning to ensure consistency in our approach and in reporting:

- - Establish success criteria that would move the risk within tolerance.
-These criteria will become Key Results (KRs) and are the milestones used to gauge progress.
+ - Establish success criteria that would move the risk within [tolerance](https://handbook.gitlab.com/handbook/security/security-assurance/security-risk/storm-program/#translating-gitlabs-security-risk-appetite-to-risk-tolerance).
+These criteria will become Key Results (KRs) and are the milestones used to gauge progress of risk remediation.
 Completed KRs will correlate to a reduced risk score.
  - Identify dependencies for each KR.
- - Identify a Risk Manager responsible for delivering each KR.
+ - Identify a Risk Owner responsible for delivering each KR.
 This person should be in the department responsible for implementing the treatment activity.
  - Establish realistic target delivery dates for each KR.
-Due to the nature of operational risks, we expect many of these dates to be up to 4 years in the future.
+Due to the nature of operational risks, we expect delivery dates to range up to 4 years in the future.
 Try to establish at least one KR per quarter to show incremental progress.
- - Scoring: Subtract '10' (our risk tolerance threshold) from the current risk score to identify the reduction required to move the risk within tolerance.
-Divide this by the number of KRs.
-The remainder is the amount the score will be reduced each time a KR is complete.
+ - Scoring: Subtract '10' (our risk tolerance threshold based on the current risk appetite) from the current risk score to identify the reduction required to move the risk within tolerance.
+Divide this difference by the number of projected KRs.
+The quotient/remainder is the amount the score will be reduced each time a KR is completed.
 This number can be adjusted judgmentally as required.

- In the event the Executive Risk Owner chooses not to pursue a [Risk Treatment](https://handbook.gitlab.com/handbook/security/security-assurance/security-risk/third-party-risk-management/#tprm-risk-acceptance-process) related KR in a given quarter due to competing priorities, a Risk Acceptance should be formalized to document the business rationale.
-This Risk Acceptance should contain rationale documenting why the risk of delaying additional Risk Treatment is less than the risk of pursuing the competing priority.
+ In the event the Executive Risk Owner chooses not to pursue a Risk Remediation-related KR in a given quarter due to competing priorities, a [Risk Acceptance](https://handbook.gitlab.com/handbook/security/security-assurance/security-risk/third-party-risk-management/#tprm-risk-acceptance-process) should be formalized to document the business rationale.
+This Risk Acceptance should contain rationale explaining why the risk of delaying additional Risk Remediation is less than the risk of not fulfilling the competing priority.

 #### StORM Reporting Schedule